Generative AI Security: Challenges and Countermeasures: A Distinct Problem from Traditional Security

 \section{A Distinct Problem from Traditional Security}

 Generative AI (GenAI) systems enable users to quickly generate high-quality content.
 Recent advances in Large Language Models (LLMs)~\citep{radford2019language, chowdhery2022palm,brown2020language,touvron2023llama,bubeck2023sparks, schulman2022chatgpt, openai2023gpt4, anthropic2023claude2}, Vision Language Models (VLMs)~\citep{radford2021learning, liu2023visual, driess2023palm, openai2023gpt4v} and diffusion models~\citep{ramesh2021zero, song2020score, yang2023diffusion} have revolutionized the capability of GenAI.
-GenAI models are designed to understand and generate content with a degree of autonomy that surpasses traditional machine learning systems, providing novel capabilities to generate text and code, interact with humans and Internet services, generate realistic images, and understand visual scenes.
+The Open Web Application Security Project (OWASP) has compiled a detailed list of the top 10 vulnerabilities and threats to LLM applications~\citep{owasp}.
+GenAI models are designed to understand and generate content with a degree of autonomy that surpasses traditional machine learning systems, providing novel capabilities to understand visual scenes, generate text, code, images, and interact with humans and Internet services.
 This capability enables a broader range of applications, and in this way introduces new security challenges unique to these novel GenAI-integrated applications.
 In this paper we discuss the challenges and opportunities for the field, starting in this section with the security risks, including how GenAI models might become a target of attack, a ``fool'' that unintentionally harms security, or a tool for bad actors to attack others.